Last updated: May 6, 2026

 - Read the notice fully.
 Find the exact reason and deadline.

 - If normal customer service is not fixing a long delay, ask for escalation.
-HCA’s contact page lists ISD Constituent Services at 505-709-5788.
+HCA lists ISD Constituent Services at 505-709-5788.

 - If you disagree with the decision, ask about a fair hearing.
-HCA lists the Fair Hearings Bureau at 505-476-6213, and the LIHEAP page specifically says applicants can ask for a fair hearing if they do not agree with the decision.
+HCA lists the Fair Hearings Bureau at 505-476-6213.
+The LIHEAP page also says applicants can ask for a fair hearing if they do not agree with the decision.

 - If legal help is needed, contact New Mexico Legal Aid.

-- Use the printable HCA 100 or MAD 100 forms if the portal will not load.
+- Use printable forms from the forms page if the portal will not load.

 - Apply by phone at 1-800-283-4465 or 1-855-637-6574 for Medicaid-only cases.